-The financial statements are presented in USD.
-The financial statements have been prepared on a historical cost basis, except for financial assets and financial liabilities at fair value through profit or loss that have been measured at fair value.
+The financial statements are presented in United States Dollars ("USD").
+The financial statements have been prepared on a going concern basis and on a historical cost basis, except for financial assets and financial liabilities at fair value through profit or loss that have been measured at fair value.